 I got better at saying no

-Now I'm comfortable saying no to people who want me to work for free and I don't feel guilty, because I know that if I do, I end up broke and resentful.
-I'll take the "selfish" label over "broke and resentful" any day, thank you very much.
+Now I'm comfortable saying no to people who want me to work for free.
+I don't feel guilty anymore, because I know that almost every time I say yes, I end up broke and resentful.
+I'll take the "selfish" label over "broke and resentful" any day.

 I've identified where the real value of my work lies